iainctduncan/papers/source/features_usage.rst

 giving us potentially adequate time for a garbage collector to run.
-Modern audio workstations allow a user to configure the output audio buffer size, corresponding to the number of samples the program pre-computes in one block, and thus also corresponding to the latency of real-time operation.
+Modern audio workstations allow a user to configure the output audio buffer size, corresponding to the number of samples the program pre-computes in one block, and thus also corresponding to the latency of realtime operation.
 This essentially provides the program with a buffer of time during which it can catch up on "bursty" work.
 While the s7 garbage collector will cause issues if attempting to run